-- 60. (1) Prior to a retail client signing an investment agreement to open an account with an investment firm, an investment firm shall provide the retail client with a Client Assets Key Information Document, which shall be- - (a) written in a language and a style that is clear, succinct and comprehensible, - (b) a separate and stand-alone document to any other document, - (c) accurate and relevant, and - (d) provided in a durable medium. - (2) The Client Assets Key Information Document shall provide- - (a) an explanation of the key features of the regulatory regime that applies to the safeguarding of client assets, - (b) an explanation of what constitutes client assets under that regime, - (c) the circumstances in which that regime applies and does not apply,
+60. (1) Prior to a retail client signing an investment agreement to open an account with an investment firm, an investment firm shall provide the retail client with a Client Assets Key Information Document, which shall be-

+- (a) written in a language and a style that is clear, succinct and comprehensible, - (b) a separate and stand-alone document to any other document, - (c) accurate and relevant, and - (d) provided in a durable medium.

+(2) The Client Assets Key Information Document shall provide an explanation of-

+(a) the key features of the regulatory regime that applies to the safeguarding of client assets,

-- (d) an explanation of the circumstances in which the investment firm will hold client assets itself, deposit client assets with a third party and deposit client assets with a third party outside the State, - (e) the arrangements applying to the holding of client assets and the relevant risks associated with these arrangements. - (3) An investment firm shall- - (a) review, at least annually, the content of the Client Assets Key Information Document, which has been provided to all retail clients, and - (b) ensure that the information contained therein is accurate and relevant having regard to Regulation 60(2). - (4) An investment firm shall inform all retail clients in good time of any material changes to the Client Assets Key Information Document in a durable medium, and in any event within one month of such changes having been issued.
+- (b) what constitutes client assets under that regime, - (c) the circumstances in which that regime applies and does not apply, - (d) the circumstances in which the investment firm will hold client assets itself, deposit client assets with a third party and deposit client assets with a third party outside the State, - (e) the arrangements applying to the holding of client assets and the relevant risks associated with these arrangements. - (3) An investment firm shall- - (a) review, at least annually, the content of the Client Assets Key Information Document, which has been provided to all retail clients, and - (b) ensure that the information contained therein is accurate and relevant having regard to Regulation 60(2).

+(4) An investment firm shall inform all retail clients in good time of any material changes to the Client Assets Key Information Document in a durable medium, and in any event within one month of such changes having been issued.